 They can be really expensive.
 Especially if you are looking for those beautiful, handwoven options, they can be upwards of $200.
 I DIYed a woven wrap for about $30 with some Osnaburg fabric, and dyed it with fabric dye.
 That is still more expensive than some of the knit wraps.

 Not as comfortable.
-To me, they are just not as comfortable as the knit wraps.
-They hold the support well, and can distribute the weight evenly, but because it isn’t stretchy, it feels like you have something on.
+To me, woven wraps are just not as comfortable as the knit wraps.
+They hold the support well, and can distribute the weight evenly, but because they aren’t stretchy, it feels like you have something on.
 The knit wraps just wear more like clothing.

 So easy to put on.
 If you’ve tried the other wraps, and you don’t feel like you can get it right, or the baby doesn’t feel secure, this might be for you.
 You essentially put the square over where the baby is, and tie all four ties, and the baby is nice and secure.

 Super comfortable.
-Even weight distribution since the straps are wide.
+It provides even weight distribution since the straps are wide.